awsdocs/amazon-redshift-management-guide/doc_source/authorizing-redshift-service.md

 1. Under **Select your use case**, choose **Redshift \- Customizable** and then choose **Next: Permissions**\.
 The **Attach permissions policy** page appears\.

 1. For access to Amazon S3 using COPY, as an example, you can use **AmazonS3ReadOnlyAccess** and append\.
 For access to Amazon S3 using COPY or UNLOAD, we suggest that you can create managed policies that restrict access to the desired bucket and prefix accordingly\.
 For both read and write operations, we recommend enforcing the least privileges and restricting to only the Amazon S3 buckets and key prefixes that Amazon Redshift requires\.

+   For access to invoke Lambda functions for the CREATE EXTERNAL FUNCTION command, add **AWSLambdaRole**\.

    For Redshift Spectrum, in addition to Amazon S3 access, add **AWSGlueConsoleFullAccess** or **AmazonAthenaFullAccess**\.